Inherently Faithful Attention Maps for Vision Transformers

 TMLR Paper5322 Authors

-07 Jul 2025 (modified: 10 Jul 2025)Under review for TMLREveryoneRevisionsBibTeXCC BY 4.0
+07 Jul 2025 (modified: 18 Sept 2025)Rejected by TMLREveryoneRevisionsBibTeXCC BY 4.0

-Abstract: We introduce an attention-based method that uses learned binary attention masks to ensure that only attended image regions influence the prediction.
+Abstract: We introduce an attention-based method that uses learned binary attention masks to ensure that only attended image regions influence the prediction, a property we term inherently faithful.
 Context can strongly affect object perception, sometimes leading to biased representations, particularly when objects appear in out-of-distribution backgrounds.
 At the same time, many image-level object-centric tasks require identifying relevant regions, often requiring context.
 To address this conundrum, we propose a two-stage framework: stage 1 processes the full image to discover object parts and identify task-relevant regions, while stage 2 leverages input attention masking to restrict its receptive field to these regions, enabling a focused analysis while filtering out potentially spurious information.
 Both stages are trained jointly, allowing stage 2 to refine stage 1.
 Extensive experiments across diverse benchmarks demonstrate that our approach significantly improves robustness against spurious correlations and out-of-distribution backgrounds.

 Submission Length: Regular submission (no more than 12 pages of main content)